Germany overcome late COVID-19 crisis to dominate Australia | DW | 10.04.2021

 Despite their inexperience, Germany's youngsters never looked out of place.
 After a brief spell of Australian control, the hosts were dominant for the rest of the game.

-"We did a good job of cutting off their attacks and limiting their chances, which was one of our goals prior to the match," Voss-Tecklenburg said afterwards.
+Coach Martina Voss-Tecklenburg singled out Nüsken and Feldkamp for praise, noting limiting a team like Australia's opportunities is not a given.
+"We did a good job of cutting off their attacks and limiting their chances, which was one of our goals prior to the match," she said.

-Sjoeke Nüsken, winning her second cap, was a big part of that and even scored the opening goal.

-The 20-year old midfielder looked as comfortable as can be on the international stage.
-Nüsken elegantly dribbled out of space, sprang attacks with a number of perfectly-weighted passes, and harried her opponents along with her tireless partner in the center, Sara Däbritz.

 The goal instantly robbed Australia of their snarl, and the young German side cruised on, never lowering their intensity.
 Much had been made of facing off against Sam Kerr prior to the match, but Jana Feldkamp, a surprise starter after Oberdorf was forced into quarantine, impressively handled one of the best strikers in the world.